BARCELONA TRAVEL GUIDE

 Best time to visit Barcelona

-Whenever you decide to visit Barcelona, it’ll no doubt be unforgettable.
+Whenever you decide to visit Barcelona, I have no doubt that it’ll be unforgettable.
 It’s worth considering what time of year you travel though, so you can meet your own travel needs best and experience everything you set out to.

 Spring

-Read more about the best beaches in Barcelona.
+A guide to the best beaches in Barcelona

 Frequently asked questions